- Volunteer with our mentoring programs!

 a Space and Transform a Life: Mentor with Space of Her Own and Space of His Own

-Creative mentoring programs Space of Her Own and Space of His Own are seeking mentors for the 2016-2017 school year, beginning next September.
+Creative mentoring programs Space of Her Own and Space of His Own (SOHO) are still seeking mentors for the 2016-2017 school year!
 If you are hardworking, dedicated, and eager to help a child in need, we want to hear from you!
-For more information on how to become a SOHO mentor, please contact Lily Rowny at 703.746.4501.
+For more information, contact Sarah Maroney at email@example.com or 703.746.4687).

-- In the past 3 years, the Alexandria Mentoring Partnership has benefited from the services of three excellent Americorps VISTA volunteers: Ashley Snyder, 2013-2014; Haley Bader, 2014-2015; and Lily Rowny, current Americorps VISTA for 2015-2016.
+- In the past 4 years, the Alexandria Mentoring Partnership has benefited from the services of four excellent Americorps VISTA volunteers: Ashley Snyder, 2013-2014; Haley Bader, 2014-2015; Lily Rowny, 2015-2016, and current AMP Coordinator for 2016-2017, Chelsea Tegels.
 The VISTAs provide mentor referral services, help organize recruitment events and build new community partnerships.

 - Read the Summer 2016 issue of the Alexandria Gang Prevention Community Task Force newsletter.